 Hawaii’s waters are filled with all sorts of incredible critters.
 Turtles are among the most popular sea animals that visitors are hoping to catch a glimpse of.
 Punaluu Black Sand Beach on the Big Island and Poipu Beach on Kauai are both great places to spot sea turtle, aka honu, swimming in the water.
 Honu are often seen at Lanikea Beach on Oahu’s North Shore, basking in the sun directly on the beach.
 If your dream is to see dolphins or whales swimming freely in the ocean, there are several outfitters specializing in tours.
 Maui is especially popular with whale watchers during the winter months.
 If you want to guarantee a dolphin sighting, Oahu’s Sea Life Park is a sure thing.
 For a more adrenaline inducing adventure, consider Hawaii Shark Encounters which operate on Oahu’s North Shore.
 The company takes guests out on boats and into shark cages to see massive Galapagos Sharks in the wild; an experience definitely on my to-do list!
 Finally, if you would rather stick to creatures that live on land, head to the Honolulu Zoo to see gibbons, Galapagos tortoises, cheetahs, and more.

-6. Experience the rich history of the Pacific Monuments
+6. Experience the Rich History of the Pacific Monuments

 On December 7, 1941 the course of United States history was forever changed.
 The Japanese Navy attacked Pearl Harbor, killing 2,403 American military personal and civilians.
 Today, Pearl Harbor is home to five different historic sites that serve as both memorials and museums.
 The most well known memorial is the USS Arizona Memorial, but the USS Oklahoma Memorial, a memorial dedicated in to the crewman of this ship who lost their lives that day, is also worth visiting.
 Two vessels that played a part in World War II are open for exploration.
 The USS Bowfin Submarine Museum tells the story of the battle waged under the sea and gives visitors an opportunity to see what submarine life was like.
 The USS Missouri allows families the opportunity to head onboard a real battleship.
 Kids that love airplanes will really enjoy the Pacific Aviation Museum where authentic World War II planes such as B-25B Bombers are on display in a 42,000 square foot hangar that actually survived the Pearl Harbor attack.

-5. Learn about Polynesian history and culture
+5. Learn about Polynesian History and Culture

 Each of the island groups in Polynesia has developed a unique culture and identity due in part to their remote location and centuries of relative isolation.
 The Bishop Museum gives visitors the opportunity to learn about the history and culture of Hawaii and the rest of Polynesia.
 At the Polynesian Cultural Center, families can visit different villages representing various islands around Polynesia including Tonga, Tahiti, Fiji, Samoa, and Hawaii.
 Families will love all the hands-on activities such as spear throwing, coconut tree climbing, canoe racing, and Samoan cooking, as well as the shows and cultural presentations.
 Its fascinating Polynesian culture makes this one of the top ten things for families to do in Hawaii.

 The past two centuries of Hawaiian history were shaped both by its monarchy and the development of agriculture by colonists.
 Remnants of the Hawaiian monarchy can be found in places such as Iolani Palace, the former home of King Kalākaua Queen Lili‘uokalani.
 Sugar cane played a huge role in the colonization of the Hawaiian Islands.
 Sugar cane trains on Maui, Oahu, and Kauai give adults and older kids a chance to learn about the history of the sugar cane industry in Hawaii while the little ones are tickled pink to be riding a train.
 Those interested in hearing about pineapple plantation life (and sampling a delicious Dole Whip) should head to the Dole Pineapple Plantation where a train, gardens, and one heck of a botanical maze await.

-4. Enjoy some classic Hawaii experiences
+4. Enjoy some Classic Hawaii Experiences

 There are just some things that those of us living thousands of miles away from the islands dream of doing on our Hawaiian vacations.
 Yes, they are cliché, but they are also really fun so I say go for it!
 Families will have a blast trying poi (which I swear tastes like paste), stuffing themselves full of moist kalua pork, and watching Polynesian performers put on quite a show at luaus such as the Paradise Cove Luau on Oahu or the Old Lahaina Luau on Maui, which consistently rank as the best.
 After all that great authentic Hawaiian food, you will probably feel the need to work it off.
 What better way to burn calories than to take surf lessons?
 Kids as young as young as five or six can learn to surf (probably quicker than us old folks!) at schools such as Surf Academy by Dane Kealoha which have been teaching rookies to surf gentle Waikiki waves for decades.
 Then, after all that eating and surfing, make sure to save some time to soar above the islands in a helicopter (Trekaroo families love Blue Hawaiian Helicopter Tours) and take in views of remote waterfalls, active volcanoes, and dramatic coasts.